ipadurean-bd/matter-handbook/content/HowItWorks/Attestation.md

 - Certificate Serial Number
 - Validity, where expiration can be indeterminate
 - Signature
-- Vendor ID and Product ID, which are attributes of the MatterDACName in the DAC subject.
+- Vendor ID and Product ID, which are attributes of the MatterDACName in the DAC subject

 The DAC is unique per device and associated with the unique attestation key pair within the product.
 It is issued by a Certificate Authority (CA) associated with the Device manufacturer.